-There are so many elements to consider when managing a B2B website when the primary focus is on lead generation.
+There are many elements to consider when managing a B2B website when the primary focus is on lead generation.

 3 Most Common Mistakes

 #1 – IGNORING A HIGH HOMEPAGE BOUNCE RATE

 What is a homepage bounce rate?

 It is the percentage of visitors that enter a site at the homepage and then leave without clicking a subsequent page.
 This indicates more than half your homepage visitors are immediately leaving.
 You can’t sell to them.
 They are gone!.

 Is your homepage a bouncer?
 If your bounce rate is over 50%, you have a problem.

 What do Non-Bounce Visitors Click?
 You address a high bounce rate by understanding the user experience.
 What do visitors who continue on into the site click on?